This post was most recently updated on December 13th, 2020

 Cyprus should have done that a long time ago.

 But as we have heard in the news, a lot of these applicants are getting deported in bulk, which in my opinion, is the worst thing.

 If somebody wants to go, they can go.
 But if somebody doesn’t want to go, they shouldn’t be forced.
 I guess forcing someone is against human rights.

 Day by day number of asylum seekers in Cyprus is increasing, and a surprising fact is most of these applicants are international students.

 They come to Cyprus and end up seeking asylum for various reasons.
-Today in this article, we will discuss about some of the major reasons on why an international student asks for asylum in Cyprus.
+Today in this article, we will discuss some of the major reasons why an international student asks for asylum in Cyprus.

 What is the difference between an Asylum Seeker and a Refugee?

 Before we start with the article, let’s learn something new first.

 I see a lot of people are getting confused between the meaning of asylum seeker and a refugee.